 - Ensure the provision of regional accreditation cooperation services which are independent, impartial, transparent, non-discriminatory and achieve and maintain a high level of integrity and confidentiality whilst ensuring ethical operations;

 - Facilitate access to current databases of recognised Accreditation Bodies within the region and internationally.

 The following countries are currently SADC Member States, and have Country Representatives that participate in SADCA’s activities:

-Angola, Botswana, Democratic Republic of Congo, Lesotho, Malawi, Mauritius, Mozambique, Namibia, Republic of South Africa, Seychelles, Swaziland, Tanzania, Zambia, Zimbabwe.
+Angola, Botswana, Democratic Republic of Congo, Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Namibia, Republic of South Africa, Seychelles, Swaziland, Tanzania, Zambia, Zimbabwe.